mahabubsaki/asgmt-8/README.md

 # Getting Started with Food Point App

-This project was bootstrapped by [Mahabub Saki](https://www.facebook.com/mahabubsaki/).
+This project was developed by [Mahabub Saki](https://www.facebook.com/mahabubsaki/).

 ## Available Scripts